 The picturesque village of Franschhoek is brimming with ‘joie de vivre’ and rural charm.
 This is the foodie capital of South Africa with award-winning restaurants, interesting shops and art galleries.

-The picturesque village of Franschhoek is brimming with ‘joie de vivre’ and rural charm.
+The picturesque village of Franschhoek in the Cape Winelands is brimming with ‘joie de vivre’ and rural charm.
 This is the foodie capital of South Africa with award-winning restaurants, interesting shops and art galleries.
-Plus the town is cradled in a pretty valley surrounded by mountains.
+All in a pretty valley surrounded by mountains.
+What's not to like?
+Plus many of the hotels in Franschhoek are within easy walking distance of these charms.
+Whilst others are picturesquely situated on nearby wine estates.

 The origins of Franschhoek date back to 1688.
 Some of the French Huguenots fleeing religious persecution settled in the valley.
 With their arrival, it became known as French Corner, or ‘Franschhoek’ in Afrikaans.
-The French influence is still very evident today with wine estates called Mont Rochelle, Haute Cabriere, La Motte or L’Omarins amongst others.
+The French influence is still very evident today with wine estates such as Mont Rochelle, Haute Cabriere, La Motte or L’Omarins amongst others.
+The Franschhoek Wine Tram is a notable attraction of Franschhoek which connects the town to its surrounding wine estates.

-You can opt to stay in Franschhoek, which is great if you like browsing through shops and galleries.
+You can opt to stay at a hotel IN Franschhoek, which is great if you like browsing through shops and galleries.
 Plus it means that you can walk to one of the many excellent restaurants in the evening.
-However if you prefer a more rural location, you can stay on one of the many wine estates of Franshhoek.
+However, if you prefer a more rural location, you can stay on one of the wine estates such as Mont Rochelle, Babylonstoren or Boschendal.

 We arrange trips to more than 100+ destinations throughout the African continent.